 - Team Leader

 - Danny Karmon

 - Shigero Saito

 The IRAC mode of action classification is considered as the definitive global authority on the target site of insecticides and crucial to this is the scientific integrity of the scheme.
 It is used globally to classify insecticides, as the basis for mode of action labelling, and is an essential tool for the development of IRM strategies involving multiple modes of action in a window-based approach.

 The MoA Team, which is largely composed of technical experts, is charged with maintaining the scheme and its status, carrying out updates as required as well as developing educational resources such as posters to promote the correct use of the scheme.
 The team considers data to support new submissions for entries to the scheme and acts as an arbiter on questions of MOA.

-- Continue to review and update the MOA scheme as required
+- Continue to review and update the MOA scheme as required.

-- Develop and update other MOA posters
+- Develop new MoA posters and update existing posters as required

 - Develop MoA Diagrams and presentation based on and dependent upon UNL output.